DS4SD/docling/docs/concepts/docling_document.md

 ## Example document structures

-To illustrate the features of the `DoclingDocument` format, consider the following side-by-side comparison of a `DoclingDocument` converted from `test/data/word_sample.docx`.
-Left side shows snippets from the converted document serialized as YAML, right side shows the corresponding visual parts in MS Word.
+To illustrate the features of the `DoclingDocument` format, in the subsections below we consider the `DoclingDocument` converted from `tests/data/word_sample.docx` and we present some side-by-side comparisons, where the left side shows snippets from the converted document serialized as YAML and the right one shows the corresponding parts of the original MS Word.

 ### Basic structure